laravel/docs/authentication.md

 Laravel includes built-in authentication and session services which are typically accessed via the `Auth` and `Session` facades.
 These features provide cookie based authentication for requests that are initiated from web browsers.
 They provide methods that allow you to verify a user's credentials and authenticate the user.
 In addition, these services will automatically store the proper data in the user's session and issue the proper session cookie.
 A discussion of how to use these services is contained within this documentation.

-**Jetstream / Fortify**
+**Authentication Starter Kits**

 As discussed in this documentation, you can interact with these authentication services manually to build your application's own authentication layer.
-However, to help you get started more quickly, we have released free packages that provide robust, modern scaffolding of the entire authentication layer.
-These packages are [Laravel Jetstream](https://jetstream.laravel.com) and [Laravel Fortify](https://github.com/laravel/fortify).
+However, to help you get started more quickly, we have released [free packages](/docs/{{version}}/starter-kits) that provide robust, modern scaffolding of the entire authentication layer.
+These packages are [Laravel Breeze](https://github.com/laravel/breeze), [Laravel Jetstream](https://jetstream.laravel.com), and [Laravel Fortify](https://github.com/laravel/fortify).

+Laravel Breeze is a minimal, simple implementation of all of Laravel's authentication features, including login, registration, password reset, email verification, and password confirmation.
+Laravel Breeze's view layer is made up of simple Blade templates styled with [Tailwind](htts://tailwindcss.com).
+To get started, check out the documentation on Laravel's [authentication starter kits](/docs/{{version}}/starter-kits).

 Laravel Fortify is a headless authentication backend for Laravel that implements many of the features found in this documentation, including cookie-based authentication as well as other features such as two-factor authentication and email verification.

 Laravel Jetstream is a UI that consumes and exposes Fortify's authentication services with a beautiful, modern UI powered by [Tailwind CSS](https://tailwindcss.com), [Laravel Livewire](https://laravel-livewire.com), and / or [Inertia.js](https://inertiajs.com).
-Laravel Jetstream, in addition to offering browser-based cookie authentication, includes built-in integration with Laravel Sanctum to offer API token authentication.
+Laravel Jetstream, in addition to offering browser-based cookie authentication, includes two-factor authentication, team support, and built-in integration with [Laravel Sanctum](/docs/{{version}}/sanctum) to offer API token authentication.
 Laravel's API authentication offerings are discussed below.

 <a name="laravels-api-authentication-services"></a>
 #### Laravel's API Authentication Services